cakephp/docs/en/core-libraries/events.rst

         $event->stopPropagation();
     }

 Stopping an event can have two different effects.
-The first one van always be
+The first one can always be
-expected: any callback after the event was stopped will no be called.
+expected: any callback after the event was stopped will not be called.
 The second consequence is optional and it depends on the code triggering the event, for instance, in our `afterPlace` example it would not make any sense to cancel the operation since the data was already saved and the cart emptied.
 Nevertheless, if